 Safety Alarms: The monitors on our list have settings that enable parents to choose whether they receive alerts based on movement, sound, room temperature, and other factors.

-Portability: WiFi-only baby monitors don’t require a parent monitor, which cuts down on the number of gadgets parents need to bring when traveling.
+Portability: WiFi baby monitors don’t require a parent monitor, which cuts down on the number of gadgets parents need to bring when traveling.
 For parents who want the option of using their phone or a physical parent monitor to watch their little one, opt for a hybrid baby monitor.

-Video and Photo Gallery: Many WiFi-only baby monitors record videos and pictures when sound and movement are detected and allow parents to take pictures inside the app.
+Video and Photo Gallery: Many WiFi baby monitors record videos and pictures when sound and movement are detected and allow parents to take pictures inside the app.
 If this is an important feature for you, stick to baby monitors that offer this service.

 Why Should You Trust SPY When Purchasing a Baby Monitor?